Childeric I: Marriage, children, and death

-Childeric is generally considered to have died in 481 or 482 based on Gregory's reports that his son Clovis died in 511 and had ruled 30 years.
+Childeric is generally considered to have died in 481 or 482 based on Gregory's report (II.43) that his son Clovis had ruled 30 years when he died about 511.

 Tomb

 Childeric's tomb was discovered in 1653 not far from the 12th-century church of Saint-Brice in Tournai, now in Belgium.
 Numerous precious objects were found, including jewels of gold and garnet cloisonné, gold coins, a gold bull's head, and a ring with the king's name inscribed.
 Also present were some 300 golden winged insects (usually viewed as bees or cicadas), which had been placed on the king's cloak.
 Archduke Leopold William, governor of the Southern Netherlands (today's Belgium), had the find published in Latin.
 The treasure went first to the Habsburgs in Vienna, then as a gift to King Louis XIV, who was not impressed with the treasure and stored it in the royal library, which became the Bibliothèque Nationale de France during the Revolution.

-On the night of November 5-6, 1831, the treasure of Childeric was among 80 kg of treasure stolen from the Library and melted down for the gold.
+On the night of 5-6 November 1831, the treasure of Childeric was among 80 kg of treasure stolen from the Library and melted down for the gold.
 A few pieces were retrieved from where they had been hidden in the Seine, including two of the bees.
 The record of the treasure, however, now exists only in the fine engravings made at the time of its discovery and in some reproductions made for the Habsburgs.